 The Premiere of Black is Beltza will be next October 5th.!!

-Black is Beltzawill be released in cinemas next October 5th, this project directed by Fermín Muguruza is an adaptation of an own graphic novel.
-Set in 1965 during the parade of Pamplona’s giant’s troupe on Fifth Avenue in New York, this film creates a story of action and espionage that combines music, love and revolution.
+Black is Beltza will be released in cinemas next October 5th.
+This project directed by Fermín Muguruza is an adaptation of his own graphic novel.
+Set in 1965, during the parade of Pamplona’s giant’s troupe on New York’s Fifth Avenue, this film creates a story of action and espionage that combines music, love and revolution.

 Black is Beltza is an animated film aimed at an adult audience.
 In a titanic 9 month production at Hampa Studio, we gave the best of our team for this challenging project!